Alleged Russian Hack: Obama Says DNC Emails ‘Were Leaked’ In Parting Remarks

-Allegations of the so-called “Russian hack” were addressed by President Barack Obama, and he told gathered media attending his final press conference from the White House that those Democratic National Committee emails “were leaked,” but people are worried now that suddenly US troops are sent to Poland, and Russia seems to be a bigger enemy than previously disclosed by this Administration.
+Allegations of the so-called “Russian hack” were addressed by President Barack Obama, and he told the gathered media attending his final press conference from the White House that those Democratic National Committee emails “were leaked.”
+However, people are now worried that US troops were sent to Poland, and Russia seems to be a bigger enemy than previously disclosed by the Administration.

-Obama’s admission may or may not have been intended, considering the big reveal about alleged Russian hacking and interference in the recent U.S. elections, but this is the DNC emails statement made by Obama per the White House official transcripts:
+Obama’s admission may or may not have been intended, considering the big reveal about alleged Russian hacking and interference in the recent U.S. elections, but this is the DNC emails statement made by Obama, per the White House official transcripts:

-“First of all, I haven’t commented on WikiLeaks, generally,” President Obama said in responding to media regarding the allegations.
+“First of all, I haven’t commented on WikiLeaks, generally,” President Obama said while responding to the media regarding the allegations.
 “The conclusions of the intelligence community with respect to the Russian hacking were not conclusive as to whether WikiLeaks was witting or not in being the conduit through which we heard about the DNC emails that were leaked.”

 The alleged Russian hack remarks by President Obama can be seen and heard in the White House video post on YouTube.
 The President began speaking on the issue at about 8:30 on the recording.